ajitrajasekharan/bert_vector_clustering/README.md

 Additionally run.sh (dist_v2.py)  has options to look at cumulative distribution of a model's words, find pivot among a set of terms, entity labeling,  etc.

+# Sample Outputs

-# Output of clustering using bert_large_cased are in results directory
+Output of clustering using bert_large_cased are in results directory

 # License